mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 #### Special Traits

 _**Charge.**_ If you move at least 20 feet straight toward a target and then hit it with a ram attack on the same turn, the target takes an extra 5 (2d4) piercing damage.
-If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.
-If you used all your movement speed for this trait, the target has disadvantage on the saving throw.
+If the target is a creature, it must succeed on a DC 11 Strength Saving Throw or be knocked prone.
+If you used all your movement speed for this trait, the target has disadvantage on the Saving Throw.

 ## Spider